The Toolbox Murders: Home media

 The film was released on VHS by VCI/Anchor Bay on September 15, 1989.

 An edited DVD was released in the UK in 2000 by VIPCO, in 2017 an uncut version was released in the UK by 88 Films.
 The film was also released as a Special Edition DVD by Blue Underground in 2003, and was re-released on Blu-ray in 2010.

 Legacy

-The film has gained a cult following in the years after its release, and has been cited by author Stephen King as one of his favorite horror films.
+The film has gained a cult following in the decades since its release, and has been cited by author Stephen King as one of his favorite horror films.

 Scott Glosserman claimed to have put an easter egg in his film Behind the Mask: The Rise of Leslie Vernon with the character of Eugene being responsible for the toolbox murders.

-In 2004, Tobe Hooper directed a remake simply entitled Toolbox Murders.
-The film veered considerably from the original plotline and ultimately was better received than the original.
+In 2004, Tobe Hooper directed a remake, simply entitled Toolbox Murders.
+The film veered considerably from the original plotline, and ultimately was better received than the original.